GargusS/Portfolio-1/README.md

    Right-click on the HTML file you want to preview and select "Open with Live Server" from the context menu.

 This opens your project in a browser using the Live Server extension.

 ---

+## Gratitude and Farewell 🌈

+As your odyssey through my creative realm concludes, I extend my sincere appreciation for accompanying me.
+May the traversal of these diverse and innovative projects, born from the depths of my imagination, bring you joy.

+Now, let us transition seamlessly to the next chapter.
+Together, we shall delve into the meticulous process of installing and running these digital wonders on your own device.

+---